speQtrum/udacity-blog-writing-project/README.md

 ### Acknowledgements

-With thanks to:
+Thanks to:

 Udacity - for setting up the project and course contents.

-Inside Airbnb - for providing the data.
+Inside Airbnb.
 For more information, visit: http://insideairbnb.com/get-the-data.html